Operation Forager logistics: Ship-to-shore

 Each transport division consisted of four APAs and an attack cargo ship (AKA).
 Each transport carried up to 1,500 troops, so a transport division could carry a regimental combat team.
+(Note: A regimental combat team (RCT) was an infantry regiment augmented with service and support elements usually allocated within the division to support the regiment.
+With such augmentation, an RCT was capable of independent action and operations.)
 Three transport divisions were required to lift an infantry or marine division, with another four APAs and four AKAs for corps troops.
-The landings in the Marianas required landing vehicles, tracked, (LVTs) to carry troops across the reefs.
+The landings in the Marianas required LVTs to carry troops across the reefs.
 Their value had been demonstrated in the Battle of Tarawa.
-They were carried in Landing Ships, Tank, (LSTs).
+They were carried in Landing Ships, Tank, (LST).
 The LVTs were able to cross the reef and disembark their troops on the beach.